asmaa-aljazzar/Taskly-MERN-Task-Management-System/README.md

 Do not run the seed command automatically when the production server starts.
 Run it once against the intended database, then remove `SEED_PASSWORD` from the hosting environment if you set it there.

-Use any of the listed demo email addresses and the demo password to sign in.

 ## 🏃 Running the Application